rosjat/scripts/shell/docker/OCtoNC/README.md

   * owncloud.sql -> your init database
 * Dockerfile -> blueprint for the Docker images and also open for your improvements!
 * Makefile -> well we might wanna slimline some things so we use a Makefile with some targets
+* make.ps1 -> the powershell version of the Makefile, not to fancy but it works

 Build
 ---------